nodesman/codefeed/README.md

     ```
 3. The first time you run it, you'll be prompted to choose a default AI model.
 4. Your browser will open with the dashboard, and the analysis will begin.
 You can browse previous analyses while the new one is running.

+> **Note:** Codefeed is smart!
+If you run it again without any new commits or pulls, it won't re-run the analysis.
+It knows the work has already been summarized.
+To generate a new analysis, you need to either `git pull` new changes or make new local commits.

 ## Configuration